-Along about the 1870s Johanne Strauss II wrote his masterpiece ‘Die Fledermaus (The Bat)’ becoming known as the “Waltz King” of his newly founded Viennese school of commposing styles.
+Along about the 1870s, inspired by Karl Haffner and Richard Genée, Johanne Strauss II wrote his masterpiece ‘Die Fledermaus (The Bat or Revenge of the Bat)’ becoming known as the “Waltz King” of his newly founded Viennese school of composing styles.

 Composers like William Schwenck Gilbert and Authur Sullivan capped off the 19th century with pieces such as ‘The Mikado’ and ‘HMS Pinafore.’
 Shortly thereafter Franz Lehár carried his style and the Viennese forms into the 20th century with ‘The Merry Widow’ which remains a popular favorite among composers and audiences alike.